What are your plans after graduation?

 - Display proper conduct and dress appropriately for the workplace you are visiting.

 - Be observant.
-After all, that is the purpose of the job shadow, but make sure you observe everything!
+After all, that's what job shadows are all about, but make sure you observe everything!
 Interactions between employees and customers, the work environment, and the different responsibilities employees have will all play a crucial role in your career exploration process.
 Take notes to use as a future reference point for comparing jobs after you complete your job shadows.

 Should you participate in a job shadow?

-Job shadows can benefit any student preparing to determine their future academic and career goals.
+Job shadows are beneficial to students preparing to determine their future academic and career goals.
 In fact, after a Junior Achievement Job Shadow Initiative, 90 percent of surveyed students said that their job shadow experience made them more aware of career options.
 Another study conducted by Junior Achievement found that 85 percent of surveyed teachers said that job shadowing increased student interest in careers and post-secondary education.
 Experiential learning opportunities have proven to make a lasting impact on the way students view the importance of career exploration.

 For years, students at the Virtual Learning Academy have completed job shadows as an extension of their online coursework.
 VLACS students have shadowed careers in Health Care, Education, Law Enforcement, Culinary Arts, Veterinary Science, and many more!